US stocks mount milestone-shattering run in 2017

 "This would go in the category of stellar year, with very little volatility in the market and pullbacks that were essentially minor," said Quincy Krosby, chief market strategist at Prudential Financial.

-Several factors have kept the market on an upward grind for most of the year and repeatedly driven stock indexes to all-time highs.
+Several factors kept the market on an upward grind for most of the year and repeatedly drove stock indexes to all-time highs.
 The global economy rebounded, while the U.S. economy and job market continued to strengthen, which helped drive strong corporate earnings growth.

 Investors also drew encouragement from the Trump administration's and Republican-led Congress' push to slash corporate taxes, roll back regulations and enact other pro-business policies.
 Congress passed the $1.5 trillion tax overhaul bill, which reduces corporate taxes from 35 percent to 21 percent, last week.

-The market's gains have been broad, with seven of the 11 sectors in the S&P 500 closing in on double-digit gains, led by technology, which is up nearly 39 percent.
+The market's gains have been broad, with seven of the 11 sectors in the S&P 500 closing in on double-digit gains, led by technology, which is up 37.5 percent.
 Only energy stocks and phone companies are lagging.

 For the most part, markets overseas also fared better this year than in 2016.

-In Europe, Britain's market is on track to close the year with a gain of 6.7 percent.
-Indexes in Germany and France are headed for gains of 13.8 percent and 10.4 percent, respectively.
-Japan's Nikkei and Hong Kong's benchmark index are on pace for gains of 19.9 percent and 34.5 percent, respectively.
+In Europe, Britain's market closed the year with a gain of 7.6 percent.
+Indexes in Germany and France finished 2017 with gains of 12.5 percent and 9.3 percent, respectively.
+Japan's Nikkei and Hong Kong's benchmark index notched gains of 19.1 percent and 36 percent, respectively.

 The gains in overseas markets reflect how economies in Japan, Europe, China and many developing nations began growing in tandem with the U.S. for the first time in a decade.